 Though, it’s hectic enough trying to organize a conference, let alone squeeze in the time for transcription.
 Here is a list of reasons why you should transcribe conferences, and how to get them transcribed quickly.

-Why Should I Transcribe?
-Transcription is important for a number of reasons, specifically as it relates to conferences in large auditoriums with a number of speakers.
+Transcription services are important for a number of reasons, specifically as it relates to conferences in large auditoriums with a number of speakers.
 Sometimes, with the overlap, employees can’t get all the information they need.
 In addition to this, audio files are cumbersome.
-With a transcription, attendees can look up something they missed by speaker and by time, as long as it’s time-stamped.
+With a transcription, attendees can look up something they missed by the speaker and by time, as long as it’s time-stamped.

 Two weeks prior to the event, have a meeting with your audio-visual provider and your transcription partner.
 You shouldn’t need much longer than this.
 If it is geographically impossible to have a meeting with both of them, confer with both, and they will hook up with each other via phone or e-mail before the event.